You are here: Home › Foal Registration

 Once the Enrollment Form and fees have been received, a Registration Application will be e-mailed or mailed from the Central Office.
 Among the information needed to complete the application is the foal’s name, date of birth, color, markings, sex, the signature of the recorded owner of the dam, and the registration numbers of the sire and dam.
 A minimum of four photographs clearly showing the foal’s markings (shots of each side plus views from the front and the rear) must also be submitted.
 All foals should be registered by the end of their yearling year.

-In agreement with the United States Equestrian Federation (USEF), AHS registered foals, beginning with the foal crop of 2009, will automatically become USEF life recorded as part of the regular $185.00 AHS registration fee.
+In agreement with the United States Equestrian Federation (USEF), AHS registered foals will automatically become USEF life recorded as part of the regular AHS registration fee, provided all paperwork is submitted by December 31 of the year of birth.
 The AHS is pleased to offer this added value to our membership at no additional cost.
 This partnership between the AHS and USEF will allow both organizations access to accurate data for both pedigree and performance.
 The AHS will provide USEF with full breeding data on each foal and, in return, the USEF will provide the AHS with a USEF life recording number for each foal that will be noted on AHS registration papers.
-In addition the owner will also receive a life recording certificate from the USEF.
+In addition, the owner will also receive a life recording certificate from the USEF.